grossetti95/price-checker/README.md

 ## 7. Updating the App

-When you want to add new competitor sites or change the logic:
+When you want to change logic or add competitor sites:

 1. Edit `core.py` (logic) or `gui_app.py` (interface)
-2. Re-run `pyinstaller CompetitorPriceChecker.spec`
+2. Re-run `pyinstaller Spryce.spec`
-3. Replace the `dist\CompetitorPriceChecker` folder on target machines (their settings in `%APPDATA%` are untouched)
+3. Replace the `dist\Spryce` folder on target machines (their settings in `%APPDATA%\Spryce` are untouched)

-To add new competitor sites **without rebuilding**, just add them in Settings → "Competitor sites to check", one per line.
-If a site uses a non-standard search URL (different from `/search?q=...`), you'll need to update `SEARCH_URLS` in `core.py` and rebuild.
+To add competitor sites **without rebuilding**, add them in Impostazioni → "Siti competitor da controllare", one per line.
+If a site uses a non-standard search URL (different from `/search?q=...`), update `SEARCH_URLS` in `core.py` and rebuild.

 ---

 ## 8. Performance & Limitations

 - Chrome runs in headless mode — no visible browser windows.
 - **Speed**: competitor sites are checked **in parallel** for each product (one browser instance per site, reused across the full catalog).
-Pages are considered ready as soon as the main content loads (`page_load_strategy = "eager"`), skipping ads, trackers, and secondary scripts — previously the main source of delays.
-With 4 sites, each product now takes ~3–8 seconds (down from 1–3+ minutes).
+Pages are considered ready as soon as the main content loads (`page_load_strategy = "eager"`).
+With 4 sites, each product takes ~3–8 seconds.
-- If a site is slow or unreachable, it's skipped for that product after `PAGE_TIMEOUT` seconds (default: 10, configurable in `core.py`), without blocking the other sites.
+- If a site is slow or unreachable, it is skipped for that product after `PAGE_TIMEOUT` seconds (default: 10, configurable in `core.py`).
-- The "Stop" button halts the analysis after the current product finishes (not immediately) and still saves a partial report.
+- The "Interrompi" button halts the analysis after the current product finishes and saves a partial report.
-- The "% cheaper" threshold hides negligible price differences (e.g. with 3%, a competitor that's only 1% cheaper won't trigger an alert).
+- The "% in meno" threshold hides negligible price differences (e.g. with 3%, a competitor only 1% cheaper won't trigger an alert).
 - For large catalogs, filtering by brand or keyword before running the analysis is recommended.

+---

+*Spryce — developed by Giuseppe Rossetti · [kaindevelop.com](https://kaindevelop.com)*